 - Explore Hogwarts in the Snow: See the Harry Potter film studios transformed for winter.
-Until 15 Jan
+11 Nov-14 Jan

 - Go ice skating: Skate at one of London's temporary outdoor ice rinks, many of which are still open at the start of the month.

 - Watch the latest works in film at the London Short Film Festival: Be moved by short stories captured on screen.
-13-22 Jan
+TBC

-- Celebrate the Year of the Rabbit in 2023: Join the Chinese New Year celebrations in London, in previous years you could enjoy an annual parade, live performances and festival.
-Around 22 Jan TBC
+- Celebrate the Year of the Dragon in 2024: Join the Chinese New Year celebrations in London, in previous years you could enjoy an annual parade, live performances and festival.

 - Toast to Burns Night in London: Mark the birthday of Scottish poet Robert Burns with haggis and tatties, bagpipes and plenty of whisky.
 25 Jan